MicrosoftDocs/dataexplorer-docs/data-explorer/isolated-compute.md

 # Enable isolated compute on your Azure Data Explorer cluster

-Isolated compute virtual machines (VM) enable customers to run their workload in a hardware isolated environment dedicated to single customer.
-Clusters deployed with isolated compete VMs are best suited for workloads that require a high degree of isolation for compliance and regulatory requirements.
+Isolated compute virtual machines (VMs) enable customers to run their workload in a hardware isolated environment dedicated to single customer.
+Clusters deployed with isolated compute VMs are best suited for workloads that require a high degree of isolation for compliance and regulatory requirements.
 The compute SKU(s) offers isolation to secure data without sacrificing the flexibility in configuration.
 For more information, see [compute isolation](/azure/security/fundamentals/isolation-choices#compute-isolation) and [Azure guidance for isolated compute](/azure/azure-government/azure-secure-isolation-guidance#compute-isolation).

 Azure Data Explorer provides support for isolated compute using SKU **Standard_E64i_v3**.
 This SKU can scale up and down automatically to meet the needs of your application or enterprise.
 Isolated compute support is available in the following regions:
 * West US 2